 The firm’s latest fund was about 37 percent invested as of June 30, according to calculations based on Washington State Investment Board disclosures.

-Since that time, it has made a few more investments, including the purchase of Premium Credit Ltd., a provider of payment and financing services in the U.K. GTCR in October teamed up with Cannondale Investments to acquire OneSource Information Services Inc., a subsidiary of Infogroup Inc. It has also exited an investment, agreeing in July to sell Classic Media to DreamWorks Animation SKG Inc. (DWA) for $155 million.
+Since that time, it has made a few more investments, including the purchase of Premium Credit Ltd., a provider of payment and financing services in the U.K. GTCR in October teamed up with Cannondale Investments to acquire OneSource Information Services Inc., a subsidiary of Infogroup Inc. It has also exited an investment, agreeing in July to sell Classic Media to DreamWorks Animation SKG Inc. (DWA:US) for $155 million.

 While GTCR is returning to market just two years after raising the predecessor fund, the firm’s model involves the commitment of capital to management teams that acquire companies and make add-on acquisitions, which means money is drawn down over time rather than invested at once.